JustinMartinDev/fivem-resource-templates/typescript/nui/react/README.md

 with TypeScript resources in FiveM.
 This boilerplate only comes with development dependencies needed for FiveM-centered TypeScript transpilation, the rest is up to you.

-_Note: This boilerplate is targeting TypeScript in context of game-scripts, if you wish to use TypeScript in NUI, take a look at our other [boilerplate](https://github.com/project-error/fivem-react-boilerplate-lua)_

 ## Foreword